shahnewaztameem/Request_Header_Parser_Microservice_NodeJS/README.md

 # API Project: Request Header Parser Microservice

 ### User stories:
-1. I can get the IP address, preferred languages (from header `Accept-Language`) and system infos (from header `User-Agent`) for my device.
+1. One can get the IP address, preferred languages (from header `Accept-Language`) and system infos (from header `User-Agent`) for one's device.

 #### Example usage:
 * [base_url]/api/whoami